canonical/praecepta/README.md

 In the example above, the workflow is organised as a single job.
 This is important as the actions rely on persistence through the run.
 There are three job steps:
  - The github/checkout action: this fetches the code from the repo calling the workflow
- - The style guide action: this fetches the styles and, if not present, a default config for Vale
+ - The style guide action: this fetches the styles and, if not present, a default config for Vale.
+The example fetches from the main branch since rules are currently under active development.
  - The vale/reviewdog action: this runs Vale using reviewdog, to insert comments into a pull-request

  This workflow uses reviewdog to insert output into review comments on any changes.
 The advantage of this method is: